Want to power up your ecommerce game, boost sales, and watch your brand grow? Discover the ecommerce marketing tips from some of our top students!

-In 2019, retail e-commerce sales worldwide hit $3.53 trillion, and that number is projected to grow to $6.54 trillion in 2022.
-As we move further and further into the waves in the global market left by COVID-19, who knows what numbers we may be seeing?
+In 2019, retail e-commerce sales worldwide hit $3.53 trillion, and that number is projected to grow to $8.1 trillion in 2026.
+As we move further, who knows what numbers we may be seeing?

 No wonder entrepreneurs across the globe are itching to break into the ecommerce industry.

 A huge component of Gretta van Riel’s Start & Scale course is assessing and determining how you’re going to approach your ecommerce marketing.
 With increased competition comes the need to really nail your strategy, and more often than not, standing out in a crowded marketplace comes down to how you decide to market your brand.
 Targeting, tone-of-voice, positioning – it all comes together to help you push your brand to the front of the queue.